Can B12 shots not work? Worse, can B12 shots make you even more sleepy and tired than you were before you started the injections?

 Can B12 Injections Make You Tired?

-B12 shots work extremely well, but here’s an important thing to keep in mind:
+No, they can’t.
+B12 shots work very well, but here’s a key thing to keep in mind:

 Vitamin B12 is water-soluble, so only a tiny bit is absorbed, and the rest is urinated out within hours.
 For that reason, you’ll want to inject daily.
 This way, you’ll keep B12 circulating in your system around the clock, ensuring adequate delivery to your cells and tissues, and the gradual correction of anemia.
 If you inject only once a week – or worse, once a month – you’ll barely see any improvement.
 This is crucial.

 So, are your B12 injections not working?
 Chronic fatigue haunting you?
-Then injecting daily for 90 days straight, at minimum, is your first step.
+Then your first step should be injecting daily for at least 90 days straight.

-You must go through that phase before you draw conclusions.
+You must go through this phase before you draw conclusions.

-Methyl B12 and adenosyl B12 are the two most effective vitamin B12 forms.
+Methyl B12 and adenosyl B12 are the most effective forms of B12.
 The two are native forms, and are superior to hydroxo B12 or cyano B12.
-Cyano B12 in particular should be avoided, especially in patients with pernicious anemia or generally with high homocysteine.
-The depletion of glutathione – necessary to remove the cyanide from cyano B12 – may increase homocysteine, thus only making things worse for them.
+Cyano B12 in particular should be avoided, especially in patients with pernicious anemia and/or with high homocysteine.
+The depletion of glutathione (an antioxidant needed to remove the cyanide from cyano B12) may increase homocysteine, thus only making things worse for these patients.

 We like methyl B12 the most, because it comes bundled with a valuable methyl donor, a detoxifying agent to further boost your health.
 Also, in most people, methyl and adenosyl B12 can inter-convert easily, so the exclusive supplementation of methyl B12 is enough in most cases.
 Methyl B12 is especially good in reducing homocysteine, thus solving two problems at once for many patients.
 For this reason, it is our form of choice here.